gopaycommunity/gopay-api-documentation/source/includes/en/_errors.md

 Detail of error is described in body of response as application/json datas of next structure

-Parameter |Parameter description
+Parameter |Parameter's description
 --------|---------------
 date issued|timestamp of error moment [errors](#errors)|List of error messages

 ###errors

-Parameter|Parameter description
+Parameter|Parameter's description
 --------|---------------
 scope|F - field specific, G - global
 field| Set only in case of validation error joined with field